Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Mary McCartney – from Paul Weller in conversation with Mary McCartney: ‘We used to pinch a lot of Beatles songs’ | British GQ, June 4, 2021

-Paul recorded drums, bass, guitar, and backing vocals, while Steve Miller sang and performed all the other instruments.
-Paul didn’t receive a composer credit, but his performance was attributed to Paul Ramon, the pseudonym he had used in 1960 while on a tour of Scotland with The Silver Beetles.
+Paul didn’t receive a composer credit, but his performance was attributed to Paul Ramon, the pseudonym he had used in 1960 while on a tour with The Silver Beetles in Scotland.

-The track was released as a single in June 1969, and on Steve Miller Band’s album “Brave New World“.
+The track was released as a single in June 1969 and also appeared on the Steve Miller Band’s album “Brave New World“.

 Written by Steve Miller